There is a bijection from A to Set of Natural numbers N

 Why?
 Because the set of natural numbers and the set of whole numbers can be put into one-to-one correspondence with one another.
 Therefore they have the same cardinality.

-So if and is then is definately finite
+So if and is countable infinite And there is No bijection from B to A then is definately finite